ainsleys/derivadex-api-docs/source/includes/main.md

 ### Post

 You may subscribe to new posted orders on DerivaDEX.
-A post transaction occurs when an order successfully places an order on the exchange's order book (with some unmatched amount).
+A post transaction occurs when an order successfully places an order on the exchange"s order book (with some unmatched amount).

 #### Request